London police arrest man over murder of officer at station

-LONDON (AP) - Police said Friday a man has been arrested on suspicion of murdering an officer inside a police station in south London in September.
+LONDON (AP) - London police arrested a man Friday on suspicion of murdering an officer inside a police station nearly two months ago.

 Sgt.
-Matiu Ratana, 54, was shot at Croydon Custody Center just after 2 a.m. on Sept.
+Matiu Ratana, 54, was shot at Croydon Custody Center in south London in the early hours of Sept.
 25 by a handcuffed suspect.
-The suspect, who had been arrested for a separate offence, then appears to have turned the gun on himself.

 Ratana, a hugely popular officer, was taken to hospital but later died from his wounds.

-The 23-year-old man detained in connection with the shooting was in critical condition in a hospital with a gunshot wound.

-London’s Metropolitan Police said the man’s condition has since “stabilized” and is “no longer considered life-threatening.”
-Police said the man was considered fit to be arrested on suspicion of murder on Friday.
+The 23-year-old suspect, who had been arrested for separate offences, then appeared to have turned the gun on himself.

+“You are aware a person was arrested for other offenses before that, and after Matt was killed that person went to hospital,” Metropolitan Police Commissioner Cressida Dick said.
+“They have been very unwell but their condition has now stabilized and improved sufficiently for us to be able to arrest him for murder today.”

 The man remains hospitalized and officers will liaise with medical and legal teams in assessing when he will be fit to be questioned, police said.